SelimRejabd/Stock-Market-Data-with-REACT-Django/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Set up the database: `python manage.py migrate`
 4. Start the development server: `python manage.py runserver`
-5. If you want to use a new database, to data from json file to database: `python manage.py load_data`
+5. If you want to use a new database, to load data from json file to database: `python manage.py load_data`

 ## Usage and api